anna-hi/pui-hw/final-project1/README.md

 * It did not match my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
   1. Tool1: ChatGPT

 I ended up not using ChatGPT at all becuase I didn't need it to generate words for me because I had already written down alot of the text I would use for the portfolio.
 I also chose not to ask it coding questions because I would either figure it out on my own or ask the TA or others for advice.
+I did look up information online and cited it inside my code, but that isn't generative AI.

 > Use patterns
-* I accepted the generations when …  For example,
-  1. Tool1: this tool once suggested … and I adjusted my design according to the suggestion because …
-  2. Tool2:
-* I critiqued/evaluated the generated suggestions by … For example,
-  1. Tool1: this tool once suggested … but I modified/rejected the suggestion because …
-  2. Tool2:

 I accepted one generation of code by Github CoPilot.
 The tool gave a suggestion for how to create a dynamic underline on hover for the nagivation bar.
 The code that it gave produced a line that was off-centered so I asked it to generate the line in the middle.
 From there, I modified the code based on which lines of code were actually necessary for the hover animation to work.

 > Pros and cons of using GenAI tools